Overseas Countries and Territories Association

-Overseas Countries and Territories Association (OCTA; Association des pays et territoires d'outre-mer de l'Union européenne, PTOM) is an international organisation founded on 17 November 2000 during the conference of prime ministers of overseas countries and territories in Brussels, Belgium.
-It includes almost all special member state territories of European Union whose purpose is to improve economic development in overseas countries and territories and cooperation with the European Union.
+Overseas Countries and Territories Association (OCTA; Association des pays et territoires d'outre-mer de l'Union européenne, PTOM) is an international organization founded on 17 November 2000 during the conference of prime ministers of overseas countries and territories in Brussels, Belgium.
+It includes almost all special member state territories of the European Union whose purpose is to improve economic development in overseas countries and territories and cooperation with the European Union.
 It currently has 13 members.
 On 25 June 2008, a Cooperation Treaty between the EU and OCTA was signed in Brussels.

 Prior to Brexit, until 31 January 2020, there had been 22 Overseas Countries and Territories associated with the European Union and members of OCTA.

 Chairmen

 Édouard Fritch, President of French Polynesia and the OCTA Chairman in 2018.

 Since 2011, the chairmen are chosen annually and their function is to head the organization and elect an Executive Committee.
 The current and previous chairmen are: